 About the Program

-Students in the Master of Public Health (MPH) Program complete a series of core courses as well as electives in one of three specialty tracks:
+Students in the Master of Public Health (MPH) Program complete a series of core courses as well as electives in one of four specialty tracks:

 - Community & Behavioral Health - Advanced instruction in health promotion and disease prevention.

 - Epidemiology & Biostatistics - Advanced instruction in the quantitative sciences, with a focus on applied epidemiological methods and practice.